Mental health professional: Workforce shortage

 Behavioral health disorders are prevalent in the United States, but accessing treatment can be challenging.
 Nearly 1 in 5 adults experience a mental health condition for which approximately only 43% received treatment.
 When asked about access to mental health treatment, two-thirds of primary care physicians reported that they were unable to secure outpatient mental health treatment for their patients.
 This is due, in part, to the workforce shortage in behavioral health.
 In rural areas, 55% of US counties have no practicing psychiatrist, psychologist, or social worker.
 Overall, 77% of counties have a severe shortage of mental health workers and 96% of counties had some unmet need.
 Some of the reasons for the workforce shortage include high turnover rates, high levels of work-related stress, and inadequate compensation.
-Annual turnover rate is 33% for clinicians and 23% for clinical supervisors.
+The annual turnover rate is 33% for clinicians and 23% for clinical supervisors.
 This is compared to an annual PCP turnover rate of 7.1%.
-Compensation in behavioral health field is notably low.
+Compensation in the behavioral health field is notably low.
 The average licensed clinical social worker, a position that requires a master's degree and 2000 hours of post-graduate experience, earns $45,000/year.
 As a point of reference, the average physical therapist earns $75,000/year.
 Substance abuse counselor earnings are even lower, with an average salary of $34,000/year.
 Job stress is another factor that may lead to the high turnover rates and workforce shortage.
 It is estimated that 21-67% of mental health workers experience high levels of burnout including symptoms of emotional exhaustion, high levels of depersonalization and a reduced sense of personal accomplishment.
 Researchers have offered various recommendations to reduce the critical workforce gaps in behavioral health.
 Some of these recommendations include the following: expanding loan repayment programs to incentivize mental health providers to work in underserved (often rural) areas, integrating mental health into primary care, and increasing reimbursement to health care professionals.

-Social workers also tend to experience competing for work and family demands, which negatively affects their job well-being and subsequently their job satisfaction, resulting in high turnover in the profession.
+Social workers also tend to experience competing work and family demands, which negatively affect their job well-being and subsequently their job satisfaction, resulting in high turnover in the profession.